 At Amarillo College, our students are the priority.
 It is our mission and our responsibility to enrich their lives by helping them identify an educational pathway that will lead to success in life.
 It is therefore required that every team member, regardless of job title or duties, be responsible for assisting students in every way.

-Amarillo College is currently accepting applications, cover letters, and resumes for a Full Time 9 Month Automotive Faculty Member, who will adhere to the aforementioned mission statement, and can begin in the Fall II 2020 Semester (October 2020).
+Amarillo College is currently accepting applications, cover letters, and resumes for a Full Time 9 Month Automotive Faculty Member who will adhere to the aforementioned mission statement, and can begin in the Fall I 2021 Semester (August 2021).
 The qualified applicant will also provide instruction in all phases of Automotive Technology with special emphasis on engine and transmission repair, brakes, suspension, and electrical and engine performance regarding Automotive and/or diesel applications.
 All automotive/diesel faculty participate in NATEF compliance activities.
-This position is eligible for Program Coordinator appointment, depending on qualifications.
+This position is eligible for coordinator appointment, depending on qualifications.

 GENERAL QUALIFICATION REQUIREMENTS